-Let's Learn about Japanese Tea!
+Let's Learn about Japanese Tea Ceremony!

 We have a very special event coming up at Zusetsu this month!
 We are so excited that our dear friend Mai from Kyoto, who is trained in the art of tea ceremony, is joining us for our first ever live online event to introduce us to tea and its connection to Hina Matsuri!

-Yukki and Mai have been friends for a long time, and Yukki very kindly introduced me to Mai when I was travelling to Kyoto in January 2019 to start Zusetsu!
+Yukki and Mai have been friends for a long time, and Yukki very kindly introduced me to Mai when I was travelling to Kyoto in January 2019 to start Zusetsu.

 Mai invited me to go with her to her tea ceremony class, and then when I returned in October she invited me back to her class and also to a formal tea ceremony at Daitokuji temple.
 These were the most indescribably beautiful and wonderful experiences, and I’ll forever be grateful to Mai and Yukki! xx